Professor in Biological Sciences

 Disturbance and regeneration in tropical rain forest: the importance of biotic interactions.
 British Ecological Society, Overseas Research Programme. (with D Burslem, U Aberdeen; S Compton, U Leeds; J Ghazoul, Imperial College; S Hartley, U Sussex; M Press and J Scholes, U Sheffield).

-I have supervised 23 PhD students, 40 MSc students and 46 BSc Honours students.
-Over half of the project students that I have supervised have worked overseas.
-For a list of the students and projects that I have supervised, look under the Further Info tab.
+I have supervised 23 PhD students, >50 MSc students and >50 BSc Honours students.
+About half of the project students that I have supervised have worked overseas.
+For a list of some of the students and projects that I have supervised, look under the Further Info tab.

 Active restoration accelerates the carbon recovery of human modified-tropical forestsScience, vol. 369, no. 6505, pp. 838-841Contributions to Journals: Articles